Home » Posts tagged 'Balak'

 Tag Archives: Balak

-Why is the war with Midian presented so disjointedly – that is, spread across two different parshahs, and interrupted with a series of laws and stories that seem entirely unrelated?
-What’s the relationship between the beginning of our parshah (laws of vows), its middle (war with Midian), and its end (request of Reuven and Gad to settle the transjordan)?
+Preview: Why is the battle with Midian presented so disjointedly – that is, spread across two different parshahs, and interrupted with a series of laws and stories that seem entirely unrelated?
+What’s the relationship between the beginning of our parshah (laws of vows), its middle (war with Midian), and its end (request of Reuven and Gad to reside in the Transjordan)?
 Is there a subtle play on words going on with the name of the Midianite princess, “Kozbi bat Tzur?”
-How does the curious fact that Midian was ruled by five different kings shed light on a story from all the way back in Sefer Shemos?
-This and more, below: a very quick outline of a theory trying to make sense out of the bizarre war with Midian, along with several other, shorter insights on the parshah mixed into the footnotes.
-Shabbat shalom! (more…)
+How does the curious fact that Midian was ruled by five different kings shed light on a story from all the way back in sefer Shmot?
+This and more, below: a very quick outline of a theory trying to make sense out of the bizarre battle with Midian, along with several other, shorter insights on the parshah mixed into the footnotes.

 Preview: Why did Hashem forbid Bilaam from travelling to Mo’av, then allow him to go, then nearly take his life, then permit him to continue—only to thwart the entire purpose of his travels in the end?
 And what are we supposed to take out of the strange episode in which Bilaam quarrels with his donkey?
 And why does Bilaam never express his own position on the political conflict he’s summoned to join?
 And are all these questions connected?

 Preview: It’s well-known that Vezot Habracha is the parshah in which Moshe dies – but did you ever notice that there were four earlier parshahs in which Hashem instructed Moshe to die?
 How’d Moshe delay death so many times?